aescarias/lotta-dev/src/content/posts/py-on-win-the-right-way.md

 ![The downloads page for Python on Windows](/images/python-downloads-page.png)

-Clicking on the yellow button (the one with "Download Python \[some version\]") will immediately start downloading the latest version of Python appropriate for your system.
+Clicking on the yellow button (the one with "Download Python \[some version\]" on it) will immediately start downloading the latest version of Python appropriate for your system.

 If you want a different version, you can go to [Downloads > Windows](https://www.python.org/downloads/windows/) in the navigation bar and scroll down until you find the correct version.